mojib2014/flashcards/README.md

 3. `npm start`

-Feel free to customize for your use cases
+Feel free to customize it for your use cases

 ### `npm test`